 It is important to verify the user is who they claim they are before stripping factors because an attacker might pretend to be a user who has lost their phone in order to bypass multi-factor authentication.
 It is much easier for a typical attacker to spoof an email with a sad story in it than it is for a typical attacker to gain access to a mobile phone.

 A good way to verify user identity is to meet them in person and have them solemnly swear an oath that they lost their phone and are very sorry and definitely won't do it again.
 You can also work out a secret handshake in advance and require them to perform it.
 But no matter what you do, be certain the user (not an attacker pretending to be the user) is really the one making the request before stripping factors.

-After verifying identity, administrators can strip authentication factors from user accounts using the bin/auth strip command.
+After verifying identity, administrators with host access can strip authentication factors from user accounts using the bin/auth strip command.
 For example, to strip all factors from the account of a user who has lost their phone, run this command:

 # Strip all factors from a given user account. phabricator/ $ ./bin/auth strip --user <username> --all-types

 You can run bin/auth help strip for more detail and all available flags and arguments.